Useful Stuff

 What is a Tree Preservation Order (TPO for short)?

 The criteria for a tree to be considered for a TPO is high amenity value, good condition, visible, visual impact, rarity and proximity to property.
-A TPO for a tree in a back garden is very rare.
+A TPO for a tree in a back garden is rare.

-Each year Wandsworth Council agrees an annual tree planting plan.
-In 2017/2018 over 1000 new trees were planted across the borough.
-This was exceptional and the usual number of trees planted each year is between 200 and 400, which includes parks as well as street trees.
 The Council maintains a database identifying potential planting sites but welcomes suggestions and requests for new locations put forward by residents and Tree Wardens.
 A possible site for a tree may include an existing empty ‘tree pit’ (a space where a tree was previously planted and may have died) or a completely new location.

 Occasionally, where there are extensive gas, water or service pipes running underground or cables and lighting overhead, it may not be possible to plant a tree in a particular location, but most requests to plant a tree are met.